RandalJBarnes/Ginebig/README.rst

 Ginebig
 =======

-A single-layer, steady-state, object-oriented, Analytic Element-based groundwater modeling framework.
+An object-oriented, steady-state groundwater modeling framework for a single, homogeneous, isotropic aquifer using the Analytic Element Method.

 Description
 ===========

-A single-layer, steady-state, object-oriented, Analytic Element-based groundwater modeling framework.
+An object-oriented, steady-state groundwater modeling framework for a single, homogeneous, isotropic aquifer using the Analytic Element Method.

 Notes